 Notre-Dame-des-Neiges Cemetery is the largest cemetery in Canada.
 It houses war graves as well as magnificent mausoleums that are pieces of art.
 A good example is the ‘La Pietà Mausoleum’ with a reproduction of the Michelangelo’s sculpture in the Vatican City.
 Probably the most remarkable thing about this cemetery is that it is an allegory of the Canadian’s liberal approach to ethnicities and religion.
 Now the cemetery is open to any Christian and you can see many gravestones with ethnic motifs as there are Japanese, Orthodox Christians and Catholics are buried here.

 MULTICULTURAL FOOD DESTINATION

 From Chinatown to Little Italy, Montreal is a universe of cultures and … food.
-Try some of the street foods that you will find in the numerous food trucks.
+Try some of the street foods that you will find in the numerous food trucks or join a neighborhood food tour.
 And if you are in the city during some of these festivals, be sure to dive in their delicious microcosms.

 Do you like architecture?
 I adore it!
 Discovering quirky, exceptional or just historically-rich buildings is one of my favourite things about travels.
 Every construction, no matter residential or not, has stories to tell; the stories of the people who lived, worked, created things or took an important for the world decisions inside their premises (think Livadia Palace and the Yalta Conference).

 Habitat 67 didn’t have such an important historical role.
 And still, it is a weird and yet lively housing complex that understandably became one of the landmarks of Montreal.
-It is also an evidence for how strong the men’s imagination is.
+It is also evidence of how rich men’s imagination is.
 The complex was a thesis project but later became one of the pavilions of the Expo 67.
-To experience what it is to live inside a Montreal icon, stay at this AirBnb apartment.
-Get free credit using this link.

 EXPLORE MONTREAL WITH BIXI